mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 To display basic shapes in RViz, we invite you to follow `this tutorial <http://wiki.ros.org/rviz/Tutorials/Markers%3A%20Basic%20Shapes>`__.
 You will learn to display cubes, spheres, cylinders, and arrows in RViz.
 Then, follow `this tutorial <http://wiki.ros.org/rviz/Tutorials/Markers%3A%20Points%20and%20Lines>`__ to learn how to display points and lines.
-You can read `this documentation <http://wiki.ros.org/rviz/DisplayTypes/Marker#Mesh_Resource_.28MESH_RESOURCE.3D10.29_.5B1.1.2B-.5D>`__ to learn how to do a marker using a mesh resource.
+You can read `this documentation <http://wiki.ros.org/rviz/DisplayTypes/Marker#Mesh_Resource_.28MESH_RESOURCE.3D10.29_.5B1.1.2B-.5D>`__ to learn how to do a custom marker using a mesh resource.
-We used it to do the markers of the hemispheres.
-For example, you can use a .stl file.
-You can search on the internet to find this kind of file, or you can make it yourself with specific software like 3D-builder or SolidWorks on Windows.
-Be careful to use the metric system on the software.
-You may encounter some issues of scale between your software and Rviz.
-For us, there was a scale difference of 1000 between these two.
-You can see in our code that every scale parameter for the hemispheres markers are divided by 1000.
-In addition, RViz works with the diameter for spheres and cylinders scale.
-You can see that our spheres markers are multiplied by 2 because the tracker computes the radius.
-Our .stl file of hemispheres is made to work with radius, so we didn't need to multiply by 2 the scale of our hemispheres.

 You will also need to write ROS publishers and subscribers so please follow `this tutorial <http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29>`__.